 The table below breaks out the quantities of each item you'll need for various numbers of servings:

-The beer and wine quantities shown above assume that you're serving one or the other, not both.
+The beer and wine quantities that are shown above assume that you're serving one or the other, not both.
 If you plan to serve beer and wine, simply halve both amounts.
 Assuming 5 glasses of wine per bottle, that works out to 3 drinks per person.

 This should cover what your guests will consume at dinner, but not a whole lot more.
-For extended festivities, a good rule of thumb is number of guests × hours × 2.
-Thus, 10 people for 4 hours equals 80 drinks, or around 8 bottles of wine plus 3 12-packs of beer.
+For extended festivities, a good rule of thumb is the number of guests × hours × 2.
+Thus, 10 people for 4 hours equals 80 drinks or around 8 bottles of wine plus 3 12-packs of beer.

 Of course, not every guest will imbibe.
 Also, beer generally comes in increments of 6 or 12.
 So you have some wiggle room if you want to adjust up or down.

-Turkey: Make sandwiches, of course.
+- Turkey: Make sandwiches, of course.
 And once you've picked every last scrap of meat from the carcass, use it to make soup or turkey stock.
 You can even freeze the carcass to use later.
 Totally understandable to be done cooking for a while after this.

-Mashed potatoes: Make potato croquettes, or use it to thicken your turkey soup.
+- Mashed potatoes: Make potato croquettes, or use it to thicken your turkey soup.
 You can even reheat it on a waffle iron to crisp it up and give it a new shape.

-Stuffing: There is never any leftover stuffing.
+- Stuffing: There is never any leftover stuffing.
 But if there is, add it to your sandwiches or try the aforementioned waffle iron trick (perhaps combining the stuffing with the mashed potatoes).

-Cranberry sauce: Again, your turkey sandwich will sing if you make it with leftover cranberry sauce.
+- Cranberry sauce: Again, your turkey sandwich will sing if you make it with leftover cranberry sauce.
 It (along with gravy) also makes a lovely topping for your mashed potato/stuffing waffles.

-Gravy: There will not be any leftover gravy.
+- Gravy: There will not be any leftover gravy.
 Not to worry, though: Making more is a cinch.

-Vegetables: Add them to your soup or chop them up and add them to your stuffing before waffling.
-If you're feeling really ambitious, take your leftover turkey and veggies and turn them into turkey pot pie.
+- Vegetables: Add them to your soup or chop them up and add them to your stuffing before waffling.
+If you're feeling really ambitious, take your leftover turkey and veggies and turn them into a turkey pot pie.

-Finally, this might be the best thing you can do with your Thanksgiving leftovers: divide it all up, pack it into storage containers and send it home with your guests!
+Finally, this might be the best thing you can do with your Thanksgiving leftovers: divide it all up, pack it into storage containers, and send it home with your guests!